 in their homes and improve their overall quality of life.

 To loan equipment from them, simply talk to your Healthcare Professional, Occupational

 Therapist, Physiotherapist or Community Nurse.
 They will carry out an

-assessment of your needs and will liaise with ICES depending on your
+assessment of your needs and will liaise with CES depending on your